 By allowing customers to voice their opinions, you will understand what customers think about you and what you can do to change the negative responses.
 But if these are going to be free-form responses, then you’ll do better using a feedback survey tool that has intuitive AI features like Sentiment Analysis.

 3. Why did you choose us over the competition?

-This is another important question that accurately highlights the features that users think your application does better than the competition.
+This is another app survey questions examples that accurately highlights the features that users think your application does better than the competition.
 This will prove helpful as you can work towards making those features even more functional and detailed to retain your current users and attract new users.